VolpeUSDOT/notam-metar/FNS_Reports/README.md

   + Compiles downloaded files into one data frame, and saves as `FNS_Reports.RData` as a single compressed file for easier reuse.
   + Prepares initial data data assessment
   + Filters out identical NOTAM IDs that occur within 10 minutes of each other, as well as NOTAM types 'Initiated' or 'Submitted for Review'.
-  + Makes histograms by Service Area, by season and weekend
+  + Makes histograms by Service Area and by season
   + Prepares data for detailed analysis and saves as `FNS_NOTAM_Freq_w_busy_days.RData` for next step.

 2. Function scripts.
-  + `Busy_periods_functions.R`.
-This has the most important part of the process, the function `compute_staff_reqd()`.
-This function calculates on a minute-by-minute basis how each NOTAM is processed, and what delay will occur in the processing.
-This script also provides the function `plot_staffing_model_focus()` which generates the visual representation of a given day and staffing model.
   + `Find_percentile_days.R`.
 This script finds which days in the study period match a certain percentile of business (in terms of total number of NOTAMs received).
-Currently configured to find the 90th percentile days either across the NAS by season and weekday type, or for each Service Area.
+Currently configured to find the 90th percentile days either across the NAS by season and weekday type, or for each service area combination.

-3. Staffing model scripts.
-There are currently four options, depending on what combination of Service Areas and type of staffing model to use.
-  + `NOTAM_cumulative_curves_shift_delay_opt.R`
-    - Starts from `FNS_NOTAM_Freq_w_busy_days.RData`
+  + `NOTAM_demand_plots.R`.
+This generates histograms of NOTAM counts by day across service area combinations and seasons, as well as hourly and cumulative demand plots for each service area combination and season.

+3. `NOTAM_shift_algorithm.R`.
+For each service area combination and season, generate suitable staff allocations
-    - Identifies 90th percentile days by season and weekend, or optionally by Service Area
+  + Identifies 90th percentile days by season and service area combination
-    - Calculates staff needed using an optimization method on the function `compute_staff_reqd()` to find the staff needed to achieve a specified maximum NOTAM processing delay target (e.g., 2 minutes)
+  + Calculates staff needed using an optimization method on the function `compute_staff_model()` to find the staff needed to achieve a specified mean NOTAM processing delay target (e.g., 2 minutes)
+  + Creates schedules for each season using the function `optimize_staff_allocation()` on the 90th percentile days for each season and the number of staff determined with `compute_staff_model()`
+  + Writes the staffing model for each season and service area combination to .csv files
-    - Plots the results in compiled PDFs and additionally as individual .jpeg files using the function `plot_staffing_model_focus()`
+  + Plots the results in individual .png files using the function `plot_staffing_model`
-    - Can do this for either the mean or max delay encountered during a 24 hour period.

-  + `NOTAM_cumulative_curves_staggered_delay_opt.R`
-    - Similar to above, but instead of 3 8-hour shifts in the day, each staff member is allowed to start at any hour of the day.

-  + `NOTAM_cumulative_curves_shift_delay_opt_addRegions.R`
-    - 8 hour shifts, and consecutively does just WSA, then WSA + CSA, then WSA + CSA + ESA regions instead of each Service Area separately.
-    - As before, can select either mean or max delay.

-  + `NOTAM_cumulative_curves_staggered_delay_opt_addRegions.R`
-    - Staggered shifts, WSA, WSA + CSA, WSA + CSA + ESA regions.

 4. Analysis